 When choosing the right person to be your executor, here are some things to consider:

 State law dictates who may serve as an executor.
-In Georgia, you can name anyone as your executor so long as the person is over 18-years-old and of sound mind.
+In Georgia, you can name anyone as your executor so long as the person is over the age of 18 and of sound mind.

 Unlike some states, Georgia law does not require that the executor live in-state.
 However, your executor will likely find it easier to fulfill their probate court duties if they live locally.

-While a financial or legal background certainly helps, neither are prerequisites.
+While a financial or legal background certainly helps, neither is a prerequisite for success.
 Your executor can always hire help when needed.
 For example, they can hire an accountant to assist with tax returns or an attorney to guide them through the probate court process.

-It is far more important to name someone you trust, that is good at getting things done, and communicates well.
+It is far more important to name someone you trust who is good at getting things done and communicates well.
 Probate can be a long process, even when there are no issues.
 Beneficiaries can often grow impatient, especially if they don’t know what’s going on with the estate.
 For this reason, communication skills are imperative for an executor.

 People often select a family member or close friend as their executor.
 If you don’t have a friend or family member you feel comfortable naming, another option is to select a financial institution, such as a bank or trust company.